SS El Faro: Search for the wreckage

 On October 19, USNS Apache departed from Joint Expeditionary Base Little Creek–Fort Story in Virginia Beach, Virginia, to conduct an underwater search for El Faro.
 The vessel was equipped with a towed pinger locator, side-scan sonar, and a remotely operated vehicle.
 The search crew identified a vessel on October 31 at an approximate depth of 15,000 ft.
 The hydrostatic pressure at this depth is approximately 6688 psi.

 The NTSB reported that the object was "consistent with a [790 ft] cargo ship ... in an upright position and in one piece".
-On November 16, the agency announced it had completed its search of the sunken ship but did not find the VDR.
+On November 16, the wreck was confirmed to be El Faro, and the agency announced it had completed its search of the sunken ship but did not find the VDR.
 On January 3, 2016, the NTSB opened the public accident docket on the investigation into the sinking, initially releasing underwater images and video of the vessel.